Lambton Worm: Vanquishing of the worm

 After seven years, John Lambton returns from the Crusades to find his father's estates almost destitute because of the worm.
 John decides to fight it, but first seeks the guidance of a wise woman or witch near Durham.

 The witch hardens John's resolve to kill the beast by explaining his responsibility for the worm.
 She tells him to cover his armour in spearheads and fight the worm in the River Wear, where it now spends its days wrapped around a great rock.
 The witch also tells John that after killing the worm he must then kill the first living thing he sees, or else his family will be cursed for nine generations and will not die in their beds.

 John prepares his armour according to the witch's instructions and arranges with his father that, when he has killed the worm, he will sound his hunting horn three times.
 On this signal, his father is to release his favourite hound so that it will run to John, who can then kill the dog and thus avoid the curse.

 John Lambton then fights the worm by the river.
 The worm tries to crush him, wrapping him in its coils, but it cuts itself on his armour's spikes; the pieces of the worm fall into the river, and are washed away before they can join up again.
 Eventually, the worm is dead and John sounds his hunting horn three times.
+In some versions, John slays the worm with an Andrew Ferrara.
+At the Lambton manor, there was once an Andrew Ferrara with the date 1521 inscribed on it which supposedly was the sword which belonged to John Lambton.